LeZheng/Owl-CL-document/CLHS-doc/26-Glossary.md

 similarity n. a two-place conceptual equivalence predicate, which is independent of the Lisp image so that two objects in different Lisp images can be understood to be equivalent under this predicate.
 See Section 3.2.4 (Literal Objects in Compiled Files).

 simple adj.
-1. (of an array) being of type simple-array.
+1. (指数组[array]) being of type simple-array.
 2. (of a character) having no implementation-defined attributes, or else having implementation-defined attributes each of which has the null value for that attribute.

 simple array n. an array of type simple-array.